 Burglary Lawyer Philadelphia

-Burglary is defined as breaking and entering into a structure with the intent to commit a crime in the structure.
-The actual penalties vary depending on the type of structure you enter, whether a person is inside that structure at the time, and what other crimes are alleged to have been committed inside the structure or alongside the initial crime.
+Burglary is defined as entering into a structure with the intent to commit a crime within the structure.
+The penalties vary depending on the type of structure you enter, whether a person is inside that structure at the time, and what other crimes were allegedly committed inside the structure or alongside the initial crime.

-The reason penalties vary for Burglary is because courts consider the type of building a person broke into when deciding charging and a final penalty.
+The reason penalties vary for Burglary is that courts consider the type of building a person was unlawfully in when deciding charging and a final penalty.
 For example, a person breaking into a closed store will be charged with a Felony 2, which carries less jail time than someone who breaks into a house.